-You can make multiple injections of regeneration solutions instead of pumping them on the column.
-The injection method is recommended for very aggressive or very viscous solvents.
+It is possible to use multiple injections of regeneration solutions instead of pumping them directly.
+This method is recommended for very aggressive or very viscous solvents.

 To clean by injections:

 - Make the injection volume as large as possible. - Use a low flow rate that exposes the column to the regeneration solution for several minutes.